Sai-Krishna1001/Javascript-Interview/javascript/0-note-points.md

 --> One of the most important things in object-oriented programming (OOP) is data encapsulation, which means to make private properties and then define public access methods to change these.

+-->With the `||` operator, we can return the first truthy operand.
+If all values are falsy, the last operand gets returned.